cgwire/kitsu/docs/getting-started-production/README.md

 edit the name of the custom column and its information, or you want to remove it.

 ![Custom Column detail](../img/getting-started//custom_column_edit.png)

-## Validation per batch
+## Comment and validation

-To do a validation (or changing the status of a task), you can click on the status of the task (1).
+To write a comment and to change the status of a task, you can click on the status of the task (1).

 ![Shot status](../img/getting-started/shot_status.png)